jxlin/RoboND-Perception-Project/REPORT.md

 One way to save computation is working in a pointcloud with less datapoints ( kind of like working with a smaller resolution image ).
 This can be achieved by downsampling the pointcloud, which give us a less expensive cloud to make further computations.

+![Downsample filtering][img_downsampling]

 The filter that we used in this step of the pipeline is the **Voxel-grid Downsampling** filter from **pcl**, which allowed us to downsample the cloud by replacing the points inside a voxel by a single point.
-Basically, we are placing a grid of voxels of certain size around the pointcloud and replacing the points inside a voxel by a single representative point.
+Basically, we are placing a grid of voxels of certain size ( **leaf size** ) around the pointcloud and replacing the points inside a voxel by a single representative point.

+![VOXELGRID intuition][img_voxelgrid_intuition]

+We used the **pcl**'s voxelgrid filter, which is used in the **_voxelGridDownsample** method in the [**PCloudFilter.py**](https://github.com/wpumacay/RoboND-Perception-Project/blob/master/pr2_robot/scripts/perception/PCloudFilter.py) file, with some tuned leaf sizes.

 ```python
     # Voxel grid downsample params